edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 </VirtualHost>
 ```
-This configuration works by setting a cookie containing the nformation about what server loaded the page `route=memberX`, and using the same server ecery time the URL is accessed.
+This configuration works by setting a cookie containing the information about what server loaded the page `route=memberX`, and using the same server every time the URL is accessed.
 `ProxySet stickysession=Application_STICKY` is to say we are using a sticky session wtun the parameters defined in `Application_STICKY`.
 The `Application_STICKY` parameters are determined by the cookie made here : `Header add Set-Cookie "Application_STICKY=sticky.%{BALANCER_WORKER_ROUTE}e;path=/;" env=BALANCER_ROUTE_CHANGED`

 #### testing out

-As we want to keep avery step, we are going to buil the new Docker container : `docker build -t res/apache_lb_stky .`
+As we want to keep every step, we are going to build the new Docker container : `docker build -t res/apache_lb_stky .`

-The cleaning-up an starting the `res/ajax_playground` and `res/express_playground` is the same as in the previos step.
+The cleaning-up an starting the `res/ajax_playground` and `res/express_playground` is the same as in the previous step.

-We can now launche te conainer and take a look at the results :
+We can now launch the container and take a look at the results :
 `docker run -e STATIC_APP_0=172.17.0.2:80 -e STATIC_APP_1=172.17.0.3:80 -e STATIC_APP_2=172.17.0.4:80 -e DYNAMIC_APP_0=172.17.0.5:3000 -e DYNAMIC_APP_1=172.17.0.6:3000 -p 8080:80 -it res/apache_lb_stky`

 <figure class="image">